thenodeguy/node-express-dbconnection/README.md

 Requirements
 -
-You will need a running MongoDb daemon.
+You will need a running MongoDB daemon.

 To install
 -